Harshvardhan1113/secure-notes-api/Screenshots & Functionality.md

 ## - Login to Get JWT Token
 #### Upon successful login, a JWT access token is issued.
 This token is required for all authenticated requests.
 The token includes:
-1. User identity
+- User identity
-2. Expiry timestamp
+- Expiry timestamp
-3. Integrity via a secret key
+- Integrity via a secret key
 ---

 ## - Create a Note
 #### A logged-in user can create personal notes using the /notes endpoint.
 The request body includes:
-1. title
+- title
-2. content
+- content
-These notes are stored securely and linked to the authenticated user.
+- These notes are stored securely and linked to the authenticated user.
 ---

 ## Delete a Note

 #### Users can delete their own notes using the note's unique ID.
 Proper checks ensure:
-1. Only the owner can delete their notes
+- Only the owner can delete their notes
-2. Unauthorized deletion attempts are blocked
+- Unauthorized deletion attempts are blocked
 ---

+## Testing
+Tested via Postman for CRUD and JWT handling.

+- Security tested using Burp Suite:
+- SQL Injection
+- Auth bypass
+- Broken access control
+- Includes manual test cases for unauthorized access, tampered JWTs, and edge cases.